Boise State vs. San Diego State NCAA Football Odds, Plays and Insights | November 26, 2021

 San Diego State Stats and Trends

-- The Aztecs have covered the spread twice this year when underdogs by 2.5 points or more (in three chances).

-- San Diego State has hit the over in 45.5% of its opportunities this year (five times in 11 games with a set point total).
+- San Diego State has gone over the point total in 45.5% of its opportunities this season (five times over 11 games with a set point total).

-- When San Diego State piles up over 361.6 yards, the team is 2-3 against the spread and 4-1 overall.
+- San Diego State is 2-3 against the spread and 4-1 overall when the team piles up more than 361.6 yards.

 - The Aztecs have turned the ball over 12 times, 11 fewer times than the Broncos have forced turnovers (23).